Squirting is Real, All Women are Capable, and It Can Improve Your Sex Life

 The sheer amount of ejaculatory fluid that women hold within them is surprisingly large.
 The idea that all women carry cups of water in their body for the sole act of squirting seems strange from an evolutionary standpoint.
 Especially if most modern women do not ever utilize this, why would it exist?
 The behavior does not seem to exist in other animals, but it does exist in all groups of humans.

 I have spent some time wondering about the biological significance of female ejaculation and concluded that, like many adaptations, it might be protective.
 Squirting may provide a form of lubrication, especially in the case of multiple-partner sex.
 Group sex is very common in some species of primates, and was probably also common during human evolution.
 In the ancestral past, people had copious pubic hair, and it may have acted like a sponge.
 Perhaps squirting is a way to saturate pubic hair and create a reservoir of additional moisture.
 This would have reduced friction and reduced the chances of injury coming from dry sex.
-Sex involving multiple partners, or that otherwise took place over prolonged periods, may have required additional lubrication and those with a genetic predisposition for this were naturally selected.
+Sex involving multiple partners, or that otherwise took place over prolonged periods, may have required additional lubrication and those with a genetic predisposition for this may have been naturally selected.

 Why Do It?